 Las Vegas At A Glance

-If you find yourself hoping that there’s more to Las Vegas than casinos, show girls, and tourists, you’re in luck!
-Though most visitors find the city a temporary thrill-per-second joy ride, the 1.2 million residents of Las Vegas and the surrounding Clark County areas know there is more to Fabulous Las Vegas than flashing lights and drive-through wedding chapels.
+If you find yourself hoping that there’s more to Las Vegas than the lively casinos, talented performers, and wide-eyed tourists, then you’re in luck!
+Although most visitors find the City of Las Vegas a temporary thrill-per-second joy ride, the 2.1 million residents of Las Vegas and the surrounding Clark County areas know there is far more to Fabulous Las Vegas than the flashing lights and blackjack tables.

-If you absolutely must immerse yourself in slot machines, flashing lights, and any of Vegas’s world-class shows, the website below will help you plan your adventures.
-Las Vegas began its reputation as the Entertainment Capital of the World in the 1930s, and the generations of experience have only perfected the craft.
+If you absolutely must immerse yourself in the slot machines, flashing lights, and any of Vegas’s world-class shows, you should get started on planning your adventure!
+Las Vegas began its reputation as the Entertainment Capital of the World in the 1930s, and your Nevada movers believe generations of experience have only perfected the craft.